databuhm/databuhm/README.md

 ### Hi there 👋

 ### About Me:
 🚀 Welcome to my GitHub!
-As a passionate Data and Analytics Engineer, I'm deeply committed to advancing the field of data engineering.
-I specialize in causal inference and the design of efficient data architectures.
+I am an enthusiastic Data and Analytics Engineer who enjoys delving into data engineering and causal analysis.
+My work mainly focuses on enhancing data processing and infrastructure efficiency.

 ### Academic Background:
 📚 Statistics(B.E.) and Financial Mathematics(M.S.): Trained in statistical reasoning and advanced financial concepts through focused academic studies.